droe/xnumon/test/SPEC.md

 A test case executable specifies how it will be compared against produced xnumon logs by printing one or more test specs to standard output.
-Test specs begin in `spec:`, lines not beginning with `spec:` are ignored by the framework.
-Test cases not producing any test specs on standard out are ignored by the framework.
+Test specs begin in `spec:`.
+Lines not beginning with `spec:` are ignored by the framework.
+Test cases not producing any test specs on standard out are ignored by the framework, but obviously still need to be executed in order to find out that there are no specs.

 For c test cases, a few defines are available, see `GNUmakefile` for details.
 Also, there are convenience includes under `include`.
 Global files used by